OpenGeoMetadata/opengeometadata.github.io/docs/creating-metadata.md

 ---
 layout: default
-title: Writing Metadata
+title: Creating Metadata
-parent: OGM Metadata Basics
-grand_parent: Helpful Resources
+parent: Resources
-nav_order: 3
+nav_order: 1
 ---

-# Writing Metadata
+# Creating Metadata
 {: .no_toc }

 How to create metadata records in the OpenGeoMetadata schema